j3schaue/redcap_det_msb/README.md

 # Scheduler Configuration

-The key scripts for setting up MSB via scheduler are as follows:
+The key scripts for setting up MSB via scheduler are in the _scheduler/_ directory as follows:

 - _user_specified_variables.R_